 I based this recipe on my popular tried and tested beetroot brownies.
 You'll need:

-- Steamed/boiled sweet potato for that extra fudginess and fun hidden vegetable.
+Steamed/boiled sweet potato for that extra fudginess and fun hidden vegetable.
+These brownies are perfect for using those misshaped potatoes such as from the 'Imperfect Picks' range from Harris Farm Markets!

 Preparing the wet ingredients for these brownies

 I always strive to make recipes as simple and easy as possible.
-First, I'd recommend melting the chocolate and plant-based milk in a small saucepan.
-Doing this first will allow the mixture to cool down when you need to mix everything together
+First, I'd recommend melting the chocolate and dairy free milk in a small saucepan.
+Doing this first will allow the mixture to cool down before you mix the final batter.

 You'll need to puree about 250g of sweet potato.
-However, if you have a normal sized food processor or blender, you'll know it's difficult to blend small amounts of anything!
+If you have a normal sized food processor or blender, you'll know how difficult it is to blend small amounts of anything!
 The easiest way to puree the sweet potato is to add it to your liquid chocolate mixture.
 Liquid always makes blending easier!

 I have a stick blender so I blended it right in the pan.
 However, you can add it to a blender or food processor with the chocolate mixture!
 Allow it to cool a little then we can proceed to more yumminess :).
 You don't want the mixture to be too hot otherwise your sweet potato brownies will cook before they reach the oven.